 The general advice for those living with type 2 diabetes is to eat a healthy diet and exercise regularly.
 But what does that mean for you?
 In short, whatever you make of it.
 Living with diabetes doesn’t mean cutting out cake, burgers, or your favorite guilty pleasures.
 It means adjusting in what quantities and the frequency in which you eat them.
 If you’re someone who’s had a negative view of healthy foods, living with diabetes can change that perspective for you.
 Healthy eating can be as simple as recreating your favorite dishes with healthier ingredients.

-If you’re not a gym person — don’t sweat it (pun intended).
+If you’re not a gym person—don’t sweat it (pun intended).
 There’s no need to purchase an expensive gym membership you’re not going to use.
 In fact, exercise can be completely free!
-Lace up your shoes and go for a run, walk, and jog around the neighborhood.
+Lace up your shoes and go for a run, walk and jog around the neighborhood.
 If you don’t exercise already, set a goal for the amount of time you’re willing to dedicate to physical activity per day.
-If that’s 5 minutes around the block for the first week, awesome!
+If that’s five minutes around the block for the first week, awesome!
 Stick with it and build on your progress.
 The following week, you may want to bump it up to 10 minutes and so on.

 Identify the Costs of Diabetes Supplies and Care